Homotopy Invariants of Braided Commutative Algebras and the Deligne Conjecture for Finite Tensor Categories: The -structure on homotopy invariants

 \begin{corollary} Let $\cat{C}$ be a braided finite tensor category.
 For any braided commutative algebra $B\in\bar{\cat{C}}\boxtimes\cat{C}$, denote by $B_\otimes$ the algebra in $\cat{C}$ obtained by applying the monoidal product functor to $B$.
 Then the homotopy invariants $\cat{C}(I,B_\otimes^\bullet)$ of $B_\otimes$ naturally form an $E_2$-algebra. \end{corollary}

-\begin{example} If we consider the special case $B=\int^{X\in\cat{C}}X^\vee \boxtimes X$ with the structure of a braided commutative algebra from \cite[Proposition~2.3]{fss}, then $B_\otimes$ is the canonical coend $\mathbb{F}=\int^{X\in\cat{C}}X^\vee \otimes X$ with the algebra structure given by Lyubashenko \cite{lyu}, see \cite[Section~2]{cardycase} for the connection.
-If $\cat{C}$ is given by is given by finite-dimensional modules over a finite-dimensional quasi-triangular Hopf algebra, then $\mathbb{F}$ is the dual of the Hopf algebra with coadjoint action (we discuss the dual version of this statement in Example~\ref{exquantumgroups}).
+\begin{example} If we consider the special case $B=\int^{X\in\cat{C}}X^\vee \boxtimes X$ with the structure of a braided commutative algebra from \cite[Proposition~2.3]{fss}, then $B_\otimes$ is the canonical coend $\mathbb{F}=\int^{X\in\cat{C}}X^\vee \otimes X$ with the underlying algebra structure given by Lyubashenko \cite[Section~2]{lyu}.
+The resulting braided commutative algebra in $Z(\cat{C})$ is described directly, without passing through an algebra in $\bar{\cat{C}}\boxtimes\cat{C}$, by Neuchl and Schauenburg in~\cite[Definition~4 \& Proposition~5]{neuchlschauenburg}.
+A detailed description of how the braided commutative algebra structure on $\mathbb{F}$ is obtained by applying $\otimes$ to $B=\int^{X\in\cat{C}}X^\vee \boxtimes X$ is given in \cite[Section~2]{cardycase}.
+If $\cat{C}$ is given by finite-dimensional modules over a finite-dimensional quasi-triangular Hopf algebra, then $\mathbb{F}$ is the dual of the Hopf algebra with coadjoint action (we discuss the dual version of this statement in Example~\ref{exquantumgroups}).
 The resulting $E_2$-algebra $\cat{C}(I,\mathbb{F}^\bullet)$ is needed as an important technical ingredient for proof of the differential graded Verlinde algebra \cite{vd}.
-It appears there under the name \emph{dolphin algebra} (because the the $E_2$-algebra structure comes from the dolphin braiding). \end{example}
+It appears there under the name \emph{dolphin algebra} (because the the $E_2$-algebra structure comes from the dolphin half braiding). \end{example}

 The construction of Theorem~\ref{thmE2derivedhom} is natural with respect to the input datum in the following sense:

 \begin{proposition}[Naturality in the braided algebra] Let $\cat{C}$ be a finite tensor category with algebras $\mathbb{T}$ and $\mathbb{U}$ in $\cat{C}$ with lifts $\somealg$ and $\catf{U} \in Z(\cat{C})$ to braided commutative algebras.
 Then any algebra map $\varphi: \mathbb{T}\to \mathbb{U}$, which has the property to induce a map $\somealg \to \catf{U}$ in the Drinfeld center, gives rise to a map